 Imagine mountain biking through the Brandon Hills.
 In winter, stop for a moment on a groomed ski trail to catch your breath while listening to the forest sheltered sounds of nature.

-There are no current burn or travel restrictions in place at this time.
-However, burning permits are required for outdoor fires set within the burn permit area.
+There are no current burn or travel restrictions in place currently.
+However, burning permits are required for outdoor fires set within the burn permit area. **As of April 2026, a fire permit is now required for all burn barrel fires**

 Permits can be acquired at our office Monday to Friday 8:30 AM to 4:30 PM.
 Burn permits may be cancelled or restricted at short notice if fire danger conditions require.